-We often get questions surrounding the divorce process and what to expect, so we have decided to explain divorce in California in six steps.
+We often get questions surrounding the California divorce process and what to expect, so we have decided to explain this process in six steps.
 We have written much more extensively on each of these steps in other blogs, and we invite you to learn more through them.
 For now, we want to simply provide a framework of what to expect when facing a divorce in California.

 Step 1: Make the decision.

 The first step in the California divorce process is to make the decision to start the process.
 California was the first state to become a “no-fault divorce” state.
 Previously, a spouse had to prove a just cause for their divorce.
 That is no longer the case.
 Believing that each person should have the right to be in, stay in, or leave a marriage according to their own desires, the law now states that a divorce can be based purely on any perceived “irreconcilable differences.”.